-An actuarial valuation of the Shropshire County Pension Fund was carried out as at 31 March 2019 to determine the contribution rates with effect from 1 April 2020 to 31 March 2023.
+An actuarial valuation of the Shropshire County Pension Fund was carried out as at 31 March 2022 to determine the contribution rates with effect from 1 April 2023 to 31 March 2026.

-On the basis of the assumptions adopted, the fund's assets of £1,915 million represented 94% of the fund's past service liabilities of £2,047 million (the "Solvency Funding Target") at the valuation date.
-The deficit at the valuation was therefore £132 million.
+On the basis of the assumptions adopted, the Fund's assets of $\pounds 2,339$ million represented 99% of the Fund's past service liabilities of $\pounds 2,361$ million (the "Solvency Funding Target") at the valuation date.
+The deficit at the valuation was therefore $\pounds 22$ million.

-The valuation also showed that a Primary contribution rate of 16.6% of pensionable pay per annum was required from employers.
+The valuation also showed that a Primary contribution rate of 18.4% of pensionable pay per annum was required from employers.
 The Primary rate is calculated as being sufficient, together with contributions paid by members, to meet all liabilities arising in respect of service after the valuation date.
 The funding objective as set out in the FSS is to achieve and maintain a solvency funding level of 100% of liabilities (the solvency funding target).
 In line with the FSS, where a shortfall exists at the effective date of the valuation a deficit recovery plan will be put in place which requires additional contributions to correct the shortfall.
+Equally, where there is a surplus it is may be appropriate to offset this against contributions for future service, in which case contribution reductions will be put in place to allow for this.

 The FSS sets out the process for determining the recovery plan in respect of each employer.
-At the last actuarial valuation the average recovery period adopted was 19 years, and the total initial recovery payment (the "Secondary rate" for 2021-2022) was an addition of approximately £10m per annum on average in £ terms (which allows for the contribution plans which have been set for individual employers under the provisions of the FSS), although this varies year on year.
+At the actuarial valuation the average recovery period adopted was 16 years for employers in deficit and 12 years for the employers in surplus, and the total initial recovery payment (the "Secondary rate" for 2023/26) was an addition of approximately $\pounds$ 1.7m per annum in $\pounds$ terms (which allows for the contribution plans which have been set for individual employers under the provisions of the FSS), although this varies year on year.

-Further details regarding the results of the valuation are contained in the formal report on the actuarial valuation dated 31 March 2020.
+Further details regarding the results of the valuation are contained in the formal report on the actuarial valuation dated March 2023.

 In practice, each individual employer's position is assessed separately and the contributions required are set out in the report.
-In addition to the certified contribution rates, payments to cover additional liabilities arising from early retirements (other than ill-health retirements) will be made to the fund by the employers.
+In addition to the certified contribution rates, payments to cover additional liabilities arising from early retirements (other than ill-health retirements) will be made to the Fund by the employers.

-The funding plan adopted in assessing the contributions for each individual employer is in accordance with the Funding Strategy Statement
+The funding plan adopted in assessing the contributions for each individual employer is in accordance with the Funding Strategy Statement (FSS).

-(FSS).
 Any different approaches adopted, e.g. with regard to the implementation of contribution increases and deficit recovery periods, are as determined through the FSS consultation process.
 The valuation was carried out using the projected unit actuarial method and the main actuarial assumptions used for assessing the Solvency Funding Target and the Primary rate of contribution were as follows:

-For past service liabilities (Solvency Funding Target) For future service liabilities (Primary rate of contribution) Rate of return on investments (discount rate) 4.25% per annum 4.65% per annum Rate of pay increases (long term) 3.65% per annum 3.65% per annum Rate of increases in pensions in payment (in excess of GMP) 2.4% per annum 2.4% per annum
+For past service liabilities (Solvency Funding Target) For future service liabilities (Primary rate of contribution) Rate of return on investments (discount rate) Standard 4.80% per annum 5.20% per annum Lower risk 4.55% per annum 4.70% per annum Rate of pay increases (long term) 4.35% per annum 4.35% per annum Rate of increases in pensions in payment (in excess of GMP) 3.10% per annum 3.10% per annum

 The assets were assessed at market value.

-The next triennial actuarial valuation of the fund is due as at 31 March 2022, following which the contribution rates payable by the individual employers will be revised with effect from 1 April 2023.
+The next triennial actuarial valuation of the Fund is due as at 31 March 2025.
+Based on the results of this valuation, the contribution rates payable by the individual employers will be revised with effect from 1 April 2026.